hirosystems/community-meeting/README.md

 ## Community Topics

-The developer community is encouraged to suggest topics for discussion on the [Monthly-Agenda](https://hiropbc.notion.site/Hiro-Monthly-Developer-Meeting-Working-Document-b1c28f33bd5c4dfc9e60040066863b22) document.
+The developer community is encouraged to suggest topics for discussion by opening new [GitHub issues](https://github.com/hirosystems/community-meeting/issues/new).
 Examples of such topics may include:

 _- feedback on a product feature_